JuliaSmoothOptimizers/SolverBenchmark.jl/docs/src/tutorial.md

 # Tutorial

-In this tutorial we can see the main uses of `SolverBenchmark`.
+In this tutorial we illustrate the main uses of `SolverBenchmark`.

 First, let's create fake data.
-It is imperative that the data for each solver is stored in `DataFrame`s, and the collection of different solver must be stored in a dictionary of `Symbol` to `DataFrame`.
+It is imperative that the data for each solver be stored in `DataFrame`s, and the collection of different solver must be stored in a dictionary of `Symbol` to `DataFrame`.